 In the Cincinnati area, transportation projects must address both the quantity and quality of stormwater runoff, both by separating stormwater runoff from combined sewer systems and providing measures (BMPs) to reduce stormwater pollutants.
 Since 2012, ODOT and MSD have held multiple coordination meetings to discuss drainage design.
 The stormwater system along the BSB corridor in Ohio will be completely replaced, and the new system will be designed to meet current ODOT standards.
 The project will separate highway drainage from the existing combined sewer system in Ohio, and ODOT will partner with MSD to build infrastructure to drain directly to Mill Creek and/or the Ohio River.
+ODOT has also committed to working with Hamilton County to establish appropriate timeframes to schedule meetings to further discuss stormwater measures that are being developed in conjunction with MSD.
+ODOT anticipates these meetings will occur during the plan development for Phases I and II and during the proof-of-concept and project development portions of the Phase III progressive design-build project.

 To address water quality treatment requirements in Ohio, vegetated options for stormwater BMPs will be utilized to the maximum extent practicable.
 Given the dense urban land use in the project area, the majority of the stormwater BMP treatment requirements will be addressed via off-site mitigation.
 In late 2022, ODOT and OEPA began discussions regarding providing offsite mitigation at a 1.5:1 ratio in the I-74 median within the same watershed as Phases I and II of the BSB Corridor Project.
 The technical review of the offsite mitigation will be completed during detailed design, and ODOT will continue to coordinate with OEPA as each project phase progresses through detailed design.